<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Campus Type

-Things to Consider: Could have defined campus or campus that blends into the city, opportunities to explore, higher cost of living.
+Things to Consider: Could have a defined campus or campus that blends into the city, opportunities to explore, and a higher cost of living

-Examples of City Campuses: All cities are different; look at Tulane University (New Orleans), Temple University (Philadelphia), George Washington University (Washington DC).
+Examples of City Campuses: All cities are different; look at Tulane University (New Orleans), Temple University (Philadelphia), and George Washington University (Washington DC)

-Things to Consider: More defined campus, usually close access to city/large town via train/bus/car.
+Things to Consider: More defined campus, usually close access to city or large town via train, bus, or car

 Examples of Suburban Campuses: Villanova University (PA), University of California - Santa Barbara (CA), Stony Brook University (NY)

-Things to Consider: Further from city/large town (could be more remote), may have “college town” built around it.
+Things to Consider: Further from the city or large town (could be more remote), may have a college town built around it

 Examples of Rural Campuses: University of Connecticut (CT), Amherst College (MA), Earlham College (IN)